HGustavs/LenaSYS/DuggaSys/microservices/microservice_connections.md

 ## Input Parameters
 - Parameter: cid
-   - Type: String
+   - Type: int
-   - Description: Describe parameter.
-Stored as *varchar(256)* in the database
+   - Description: Stored as int(10) in the database

 - Parameter: coursename
-   - Type: int
+   - Type: String
-   - Description: Describe parameter.
-Stored as *int(11)* in the database
+   - Description: Course name.
+Stored as varchar(80) in the database

 - Parameter: coursecode
-   - Type: int
+   - Type: varchar
-   - Description: Describe parameter.
-Stored as *int(11)* in the database
+   - Description: Course code.
+Stored as varchar(45) in the database

 - Parameter: courseGitURL
-   - Type: int
+   - Type: ?
    - Description: Describe parameter.
 Stored as *int(11)* in the database

 - Parameter: visib
-   - Type: int
+   - Type: ?
    - Description: Describe parameter.
 Stored as *int(11)* in the database

-- Parameter: token
+- Parameter: action
-   - Type: int
+   - Type: ?
-   - Description: Describe parameter.
-Stored as *int(11)* in the database
+   - Description: Specifies the action

 ## Calling Methods
 - POST